-Similar to 2021, Staff have been prioritizing projects and reviewing requests that have come in through Public Service Requests, as well as routine inspection of the Transportation Infrastructure.
-With the current budget shortfall we anticipate that more than 90% of the work will be of a temporary repair nature that will be self-performed by the Streets Division personnel.
+For the 2022 funds, Staff have been prioritizing projects and reviewing requests that have come in through Public Service Requests, as well as routine inspection of the City's Transportation Infrastructure.
+With the current budget shortfall we anticipate that a large portion of the work will be of a temporary repair nature and that certain aspects of the work will be self-performed by Streets Division personnel.
+The winter has been very tough on our road surfaces, with more areas of pavement breaking up than at any time in at least the last 6 years.